andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/datacamp/awesome) - A list of tools and resources we love.
 - [awesome-science](https://github.com/deverte/awesome-science) - A currated list of awesome scientific software, libraries and services.
 - [awesome-hive](https://github.com/dharmeshkakadia/awesome-hive) - Everything about Apache Hive that is awesome .
-- [awesome-disastertech](https://github.com/DisasterTechCrew/awesome-disastertech) - A selection of projects, organisations and useful tools that help humans in crisis situations.
 - [awesome-nlp-note](https://github.com/eagle705/awesome-nlp-note) - A curated list of resources dedicated to NLP (paper, blogs, note and etc).
 - [awesome-zero-shot-captioning](https://github.com/FeiElysia/awesome-zero-shot-captioning) - A curated list of zero-shot captioning papers.
 - [awesome-generation](https://github.com/FeiiYin/awesome-generation) - A collection of resources on generation.